Becoming an HVAC Mechanic: Education & Certification

 It is extremely rare for a new HVAC mechanic to enter the field with no formal education or training.
 Rather, the vast majority of applicants for entry-level HVAC mechanic jobs are those that have some combination of education and experience.

 For those aspiring HVAC mechanics who would prefer a more comprehensive training program, apprenticeships are another option.
-These are often offered in cooperation with local unions that represent pipefitters, steamfitters, and plumbers, depending on the area.
+Depending on the area, these are often offered in cooperation with local unions that represent pipefitters, steamfitters, and plumbers.
 Apprentices train with an experienced HVAC mechanic for between three and five years, during which they are paid at set rates.
-After the completion of the apprenticeship, the new HVAC mechanic is usually invited to join the union at their starting union salary.
+After completing the apprenticeship, the new HVAC mechanic is usually invited to join the union at their starting union salary.

 It is important to note that there are generally more aspiring apprentices than there are apprenticeships available, so this can be a competitive route into the career.